Vivica A. Fox: 20042019

-In 2019, Fox starred in several David DeCoteau TV movies, including The Wrong Stepmother, The Wrong Boy Next Door, The Wrong Mommy, The Wrong Tutor and The Wrong Cheerleader.
+In 2019, Fox starred in several David DeCoteau television films, including The Wrong Stepmother, The Wrong Boy Next Door, The Wrong Mommy, The Wrong Tutor and The Wrong Cheerleader.
 She appeared as Dr. Angela Foster in the TV series The Bay, and starred in the drama film Fire And Rain.
-She also acted in two Christmas themed TV movies: 2nd Chance for Christmas and Christmas Matchmakers, starring Dorian Gregory.
+She also acted in two Christmas themed television films: 2nd Chance for Christmas and Christmas Matchmakers, starring Dorian Gregory.

+2020present

-In 2020, she starred in the movie Arkansas, alongside Liam Hemsworth, John Malkovich, and Vince Vaughn.
-That same year, she starred in the movie Hooking Up, and had a role in the movie True to the Game 2 starring Tamar Braxton, which was released on April 10.
-She also starred in the movie Rev, released in May 2020.
+In 2020, she starred in the film Arkansas, alongside Liam Hemsworth, John Malkovich, and Vince Vaughn.
+That same year, she starred in the film Hooking Up, and had a role in the film True to the Game 2 starring Tamar Braxton, which was released on April 10.
+She also starred in the film Rev, released in May 2020.

 Fox later competed in season six of The Masked Singer as "Mother Nature".
 She was the second to be eliminated during the two-night premiere, alongside Dwight Howard as "Octopus" and Toni Braxton as "Pufferfish".
-However, her unmasking occurred at the beginning of the second part, as the first part ended in a cliffhanger.
+Her unmasking occurred at the beginning of the second part as the first part ended in a cliffhanger.

+In 2021, Fox appeared in the independent drama film Secret Society, and was the lead actress in the horror film Aquarium of the Dead.
+During this time, she was also cast in the 12 to Midnight television series.

+In 2022, Fox had a role in the thriller movie Secret Society 2.
+She co-starred with Tom Arnold and Elisabeth Röhm in the drama A Marriage Made In Heaven, and had a part in Bobcat Moretti with rapper Coolio.
+Later that year, Fox appeared in several Christmas TV movies: A Cozy Christmas Inn (co-starring Jodie Sweetin), Holiday Hideaway, Dognapped: Hound for the Holidays, and A New Diva's Christmas Carol (co-starring Ashanti and Mel B).
+She also had a role in the critically acclaimed crime story Twisted Vines, and directed the BET+ original movie First Lady of BMF: The Tonesa Welch Story, which premiered on October 5, 2023.